 For more than 85 years, Thales has supplied Air Traffic Management solutions to the U.S. Federal Aviation Administration, the Department of Defense, and directly to airports.
 Through innovation and customer partnership, our solutions now span navigation, surveillance, and automation, helping the aviation community meet their needs for increased safety, capacity and efficiency.
 Further, Thales plays a key role in supporting NextGen programs through the supply of ADS-B, navigation, and surveillance infrastructure solutions.
-Thales is leveraging innovations in traditional ATM technologies to supply solutions that increase efficiencies in air traffic flow management (ATFM) and provide notification and authorization services enabling unmanned aerial systems (UAS) operations to occur in the NAS.
+Thales is leveraging innovations in traditional ATM technologies to supply solutions that increase efficiencies in air traffic flow management (ATFM) and provide notification and authorization services enabling unmanned aircraft systems (UAS) operations to occur in the NAS.

 UAS Traffic Management (UTM)